Filippo MinecciaCountertenor

 Filippo recently made his Teatro alla Scala debut as Titta Castagna in Vinci’s Zite ‘ngalera in the new Andrea Marcon/Leo Muscato production and gained wide attention for the concerts he performed in Ravenna, Jerash, Pompei under the baton of Riccardo Muti.

-Filippo Mineccia has issued several solo albums dedicated to unknown composers such as Attilio Ariosti, Leonardo Vinci, Niccolò Jommelli, Francesco Gasparini and Johann Adolph Hasse.
-He has released the CD “Siface, L’amor castrato” (Glossa) and an album dedicated to the Neapolitan composer Giovanni Paisiello (Pan Classics).
+Filippo Mineccia has issued a dozen of solo albums dedicated to unknown composers such as Attilio Ariosti, Leonardo Vinci, Niccolò Jommelli, Francesco Gasparini and Johann Adolph Hasse.
+Mezzo has filmed the Stabat Mater by Pergolesi and Vivaldi he presented at the Chapelle Royale de Versailles.

 Media